 To get high quality long-term results, you must motivate all involved parties to align with your optimization priorities.
 Don’t invent a lot of processes.
 Just establish robust checks and balances to keep software license optimization in mind by other teams like budget owners or the legal department.
 Remember to always be on the same side as the teams with money!
 Aim for a monthly status, shared with the stakeholders.

 For example, organize a set of reports or KPIs that all parties agree to.
 The SAM service team provides data to the Purchasing department.
 Purchasing should have a reasonable deadline, perhaps two weeks, to come back with their list of changes initiated by that reporting.
 This might be simple completion of data.
 Then another two weeks later, the SAM team has to prepare a short review to show any related results.
 Eight weeks from the first report, the issued should be solved and the KPI is under control.
 Now there are self-controlling boundaries in place so if the results are not optimal, an automated alert is triggered and escalation may happen.

 #4 – Know the needs of your users

 It’s essential to communicate with the people who are most relevant to your tasks.
-Before you optimize your SAM estate, you should first go to the business units and find out what SAM and IT services they really need.
+Before you optimize your software estate, you should first go to the business units and find out what SAM and IT services they really need.
 You must invest the time to really understand the underlying business requirements.

 Often in a SAM or IT department, your team is concentrating on KPIs, data quality and knowledge of technology tools.
 This high-level focus can remove you from the employees and end users who you are trying to help.
 Make sure you don’t forget them!
 Otherwise the direction of optimization is rubbish, and you may be at risk to lose both time and reputation.